 The EOP provides homeowners with an alternative process which can help expedite the permitting process when Local Health Departments (LHDs) have permitting backlogs.
 The EOP process contains two steps, a Notice of Intent to Construct (NOI) and an Authorization to Operate (ATO).
-The NOI is like the improvement permit issued by the LHD and contains the results of the soil and site evaluation for the site which indicate that an on-site wastewater treatment and disposal system can be sited, sized, and installed on the property in accordance with Article 11 of Chapter 130A and 15A NCAC 18A .1900.
-The ATO is like the operation permit issued by the LHD and the results of the final inspection.
+The NOI is similar to the improvement permit issued by the LHD and contains the results of the soil and site evaluation for the site which indicate that an on-site wastewater treatment and disposal system can be sited, sized, and installed on the property in accordance with Article 11 of Chapter 130A and 15A NCAC 18A .1900.
+The ATO is similar to the operation permit issued by the LHD and includes the on-site wastewater system design and the results of the final inspection.
 A building permit can be issued after the NOI has been determined to be complete and a certificate of occupancy can be issued after an ATO has been determined to be complete.